ross-bish/JCC-Python-2/Python - Day 2 - More Revision/Instructions.md

 - Remember to use appropriate `# comments` to explain what your code is doing.

-## Problem Set B: Boolean and Logical Operators
+## Problem Set B - Boolean and Logical Operators
 ### 3. Vowel Checker

 - Write a program that asks the user for a single letter and checks if it is a vowel **(a, e, i, o, u)**.